-Early in my musical adventure, I learned about simple "open" voicings of complex chords in a "piano comping" course given by jazz pianist Susan Muscarella at the Jazz School in Berkeley (now the Jazz Institute).
-The voicings were based on chord progressions that were complex to begin with, making figuring out the voicings in terms of reorganized degree numbers a complex process with difficult-to-remember results.
+Early in my musical adventure, I learned about simple "open" voicings of complex chord progressions in a "piano comping" course given by jazz pianist Susan Muscarella at the Jazz School in Berkeley (now the Jazz Institute).
+The voicings were based on chord progressions that were complex to begin with, making figuring out the often-rootless voicings in terms of reorganized degree numbers a complex process with difficult-to-remember results.

-At the time, jazz pianist Taylor Eigsti was an artist in residence at the Jazz school who, I heard, was teaching a chord-symbol-free way of creating voicings based on representing chords as "scale shapes" determined by counts of scale steps between adjacent chord notes.
+At the time, jazz pianist Taylor Eigsti was an artist in residence at the Jazz school who, I heard, was teaching a chord-symbol-free way of understanding and playing chord progressions.
 This resonated with my developing ideas about building blocks, so I contacted him to learn about his method.
-He told me that he recommends, to beginning jazz piano students, a practicing regime of moving scale shapes of chords to different positions in and between classical modes, without reference to chord symbols.
+He told me that he recommends, to beginning jazz piano students, a practicing regime of moving fixed scale shapes (determined by fixed sequences of counts of scale steps between successive notes) to different positions in classical modes, without reference to chord symbols.
 The objective is developing the instinctive moves required of jazz pianists.
-Although the scale shapes are fixed, the keyboard shapes are "wobbly," requiring adjustment of the fingers to play.
-This combined with lifting all the fingers off the keyboard and moving them by often largish intervals to other keyboard positions makes this style of playing difficult.
 The method has no notation and is learned from exercises.
+The lack of a notation makes it difficult to generalize the method to more irregular modes that violate the constraints of seven notes and no adjacent half tones.
+Fixed keyboard shapes enter the picture (e.g., the "all fourths" shapes mentioned several times up to now).

-I decided to find for myself a simple, common way of notating such different ways of playing chord progressions.
+I decided to find for myself a simple, common notation for such different ways of understanding and playing chord progressions.
 PKP is what I found.